enxebre/atlas-terraform-HAProxy-drupal/README.md

 -----------------------------------------------
 Before jumping into configuration steps, it's helpful to have a mental model for how services connect and how the Atlas workflow fits in.

 For HAProxy to work properly, it needs to have a real-time list of backend nodes to balance traffic between.
-In this example, HAProxy needs to have a real-time list of healthy Node.js nodes.
+In this example, HAProxy needs to have a real-time list of healthy php nodes.
 To accomplish this, we use [Consul](https://consul.io) and [Consul Template](https://github.com/hashicorp/consul-template).
 Any time a server is created, destroyed, or changes in health state, the HAProxy configuration updates to match by using the Consul Template `haproxy.ctmpl`.
 Pay close attention to the backend stanza:

 ```
 backend webs